dimfeld/export-logseq-notes/README.md

 ## Remaining work to be usable

 - [ ] Support base URLs in hyperlinks
-- [ ] Parser support for unadorned URLs
 - [ ] Real config file format (TOML?)

 Once all these are done, I'll upload a batch of notes to [my website](https://imfeld.dev/notes).